Thousands of Guaido supporters march against Maduro in Venezuela

-Thousands of supporters of Venezuelan opposition leader Juan Guaido took to the streets of Caracas on Saturday, demanding the departure of embattled President Nicolas Maduro, who rallied his supporters elsewhere in the capital.
+Thousands of supporters of Venezuelan opposition leader Juan Guaido took to the streets of Caracas on Saturday, demanding the departure of embattled President Nicolas Maduro, whose supporters rallied elsewhere in the capital.

-Opposition demonstrators carried national flags and banners with slogans like "Maduro out" and "Follow Bolivia's example" -- a reference to the resignation of that country's leader Evo Morales in the face of accusations of election fraud.
+Opposition demonstrators carried national flags and banners with slogans such as "Maduro out" and "Follow Bolivia's example" -- a reference to the resignation of that country's leader Evo Morales in the face of accusations of election fraud.

-Guaido, who is recognized as Venezuela's acting president by about fifty countries, was to speak to his backers at Jose Marti square.
+Guaido, who is recognized as Venezuela's acting president by about 50 countries, told crowds of supporters in Jose Marti Square, "we are not going to falter."

-"Today is a great victory for Venezuela," Guaido tweeted along with pictures of protesters in other Venezuelan states including Merida, Zulia and Falcon.
+"Bolivia took 18 days, we have been at it for years.
+I ask all of Venezuela to keep protesting," he said.
+"The struggle is until the takeover ends, until free elections are achieved."

+Guaido, 36, the head of the opposition-dominated National Assembly, has thus far failed to capitalize on early momentum built after he declared himself the crisis-wracked country's acting president in January.

 "We have come today with very high expectations, we don't want this to be just another march," said Omar Kienzler, a 19-year-old law student.